KCCG/ClinSV/README.md

 For 500 WGS [samples](misc/control_sample_IDs.txt) of the Medical Genome Reference Bank population, allele frequencies were derived from split-reads, discordant pairs, depth of coverage changes and ClinSV calls.
 This allows to also filter out common low confident variant calls and sequencing artefacts.

+Please refer to the [manuscript](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-021-00841-x) for further details.

 ## Download